mardambey/mypipe/README.md

 This ensures that all mutations destined to a specific database / table tuple are all added to a single topic with mutation ordering guarantees.

+## `ALTER` queries and "generic" Kafka topics
+mypipe handles `ALTER` table queries (as described below) allowing it to add new columns or stop including removed ones into "generic" Avro records published into Kafka.
+Since the "generic" Avro beans consist of typed maps (ints, strings, etc.) mypipe can easily include or remove columns based on `ALTER` queries.
+Once a table's metadata is refreshed (blocking operation) all subsequent mutations to the table will use the new structure and publish that into Kafka.

 # Consuming from "generic" Kafka topics
 In order to consume from generic Kafka topics the `KafkaGenericMutationAvroConsumer`